 Bachelor of Arts (Journalism and Literature); Diploma of Business

 Michelle Riedlinger has worked as a science communicator and researcher with Econnect for over 15 years.
 She co-developed Econnect’s short workshop, “Communicating science in a minute”.
-In 2010 she moved to Canada to take up a position as an Associate Professor at the University of the Fraser Valley, British Columbia, Canada.
-She teaches science writing, presentation skills and short video production.
+She is a senior lecturer in the School of Communication at the Queensland University of Technology.
+She teaches professional communication, including science writing and strategic communication planning.

 Diploma of Science (Medical Laboratory); Bachelor of Arts (Media and Communication); PhD (Communication)